-Prerequisite: Completion of years 1 and 2 part-time / year 1 full-time
+Prerequisite: Completion of Years 1 and 2 part time

 The principles and details of real estate law including: the law relating to agents; consumer protection; sale of goods and trade practices legislation.
 Principles associated with the transfer and acquisition of property.
 Titles of property.